tjhrulz/Monstercat-Suite/README.md

 TODO
 - [ ] Add news RSS
-- [ ] Weather stuffs (May be hard with free weather services (yahoo) shutting down and not wanting to expose private keys for weather apps, may look into how DINAJ is doing it.
-Update: Uses regex page parsing and I hate that as it is likely to break, may just make users supply their own key on one version and regex the other version
+- [ ] Weather stuffs (Use http://wxdata.weather.com/wxdata/weather/local/#LocationCode#?cc=*&unit=#TempUnit#&dayf=6 and parse, thanks to jsmorley for his post on that had no idea weather.com had an rss version (It even is wind direction!))
 - [ ] Calendar for the month meter
 - [ ] Appointments meter
 - [ ] Add blur effect to album art background toggle, since as I learned album art is not high res